Understanding the cost of trekking gorillas in Uganda and Rwanda and the price of a gorilla permit.

 The overall price of a gorilla trekking adventure is significantly influenced by the cost of the gorilla permit.
 In Uganda, the permit is priced at $700, while in Rwanda, it costs $1,500 per person.
 When factoring in additional elements such as lodging, meals, and transportation, the estimated total for a 5-day Gorilla trekking safari in Uganda ranges from approximately $2,400 per person (mid-range) to $4,500 per person (high-end).

-The permit cost hikes the price of the entire trip, but when you get that out of the way, you are one step to seeing gorillas in Africa.
-Costs for other items in your quote can be dynamic considering your style of travel (budget or luxury lodging with meals), transport (public, private, or self-drive), and whether you want to use a tour operator to handle logistics or you are the do-it-yourself kind of traveler
+The permit fee hikes the price of the entire gorilla tour, but when you get it out of the way, you are one step closer to seeing gorillas in Africa.
+Costs for other items in your quote can be relative to your style of travel (budget or luxury lodging with meals), transport (public, private, or self-drive), and whether you want to use a tour operator to handle logistics or you are the do-it-yourself kind of traveler.

 Let’s look at all these factors determining the average cost of a gorilla trekking tour in Uganda and Rwanda to give you a clear picture of what you should expect.

 How much is a gorilla permit in Uganda and Rwanda?

 The current price of a Uganda gorilla permit is $700 per person per trek (2023) for foreign non-residents.
 Foreign residents pay $600, and Locals pay UGX 250,000 per person.

 A Rwanda gorilla permit costs $1500 per person per trek (2023) for all international visitors.
 Locals pay RWF 30,000; the permit is discounted at 30% if you visit other national parks like Nyungwe & Akagera.
 To exclusively watch Rwanda gorillas, the permit will cost you $1,500.